 “Over one in five Americans suffer from obesity.”

 You're writing a blog post about how you think America should solve the problem of having too many overweight people.
-You're introducing the topic.
-You write:
+You write this in your introduction of the topic.

 Over one in five Americans suffer from obesity.